Ranz099/CodeAnt-AI-Assignment/README.md

      ```bash
      cd my-app
      ```
-   - Ensure you are in the same directory as `package.json`.
+   - Ensure you are in the same directory as the **package.json** file.

 3. **Install Dependencies**:
-   - Use npm to install the project dependencies:
+   - Use **npm** to install the project dependencies:
      ```bash
      npm install
      ```
-   - This command will download and install all the packages listed in the `package.json` file.
+   - This command will download and install all the packages listed in the **package.json** file.

 4. **Start the Development Server**:
    - Run the following command to start the application:
      ```bash
      npm start
      ```
-   - This will start a local development server, and the application should automatically open in your default browser.
+   - This will start a **local development server**, and the application should automatically open in your default browser.

 5. **Open the Application in the Browser**:
    - If the application does not open automatically, you can manually visit:
      ```
      http://localhost:3000
      ```
-   - This is the default local server address for React applications.
+   - This is the **default local server address** for React applications.

 6. **Make Changes and Save**:
-   - Open the project folder in VS Code using:
+   - Open the project folder in **VS Code** using:
      ```bash
      code .
      ```